UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 Tasks:

-- Combine the two dataframes `lego_top` and `lego_bottom` vertically to make 1 large complete dataframe
+- Combine the two dataframes `lego_top` and `lego_bottom` vertically to make 1 large complete dataframe.
-- Name the new dataframe full_set
+- Name the new dataframe full_set.
-- Save the new dimension of full_set in an object named full_set_shape
+- Save the new dimension of `full_set` in an object named `full_set_shape`.
-- Display the new dataframe
+- Display the new dataframe.

 <codeblock id="03_19">
 - Are you using `pd.concat()`?
 - Are you concatenating in the correct order with `lego_top` first and `lego_bottom` second?
-- Are you putting your dataframe within square brackets?
+- Are you putting your dataframes within square brackets?
+- Are you using `axis=0`
 - Are you using `.shape` to find the dimension of the new dataframe?

 </codeblock>